1.- Coil buckets left and right-hand assemblies include weld-on brackets for front hoop mount, Top crossbar BA150 tabs, and batwing gusset mounts.

 Sometimes this takes some effort as the fit is exact.
 Now assemble the housing and radius arm up into the frame brackets and the new Radius arm brackets.
 Pay attention to the bushing assembly or if using hiems the location of the Heim’s joint.
 We always set our hiems up 3 full turns out from all the way in.
 Reassemble the differential case to the left housing.
 Install the spindle uprights to the housings.

 Now install the axles paying attention to the yoke and u-joints at the slider next to the differential.
 Next, the spindles are installed over the axles.
 Reassemble hubs and rotors and set bearing preload on the hub bearings.

-You can rough out the toe adjustment by clamping angle iron to your rotors, bring both beams up until they are even and looking correct as far as camber is concerned.
+You can rough out the toe adjustment by clamping angle iron to your rotors, bringing both beams up until they are even and looking correct as far as camber is concerned.
 Simply use a tape measure off the angle iron to adjust toe-in.
 Start by centering the steering gear making sure the steering wheel is on straight.
 Now adjust each tie rod to straight ahead until your toe reading is near zero.
 This should be close enough to get to the alignment shop for final adjustments.

 When installing a wheel travel kit I usually tackle getting the stock coil buckets and radius arm hangers off the frame while everything is out.
 Remove the inner fenders to be able to install the bucket hoop structure.
 Fit coil buckets and chase holes out to ½”.
 NOTE on the left side there is a frame ripple that might keep the bucket from sitting flat on the side.
 It is important to dolly this flat here.
 On newer Broncos, I will take a pie cut out of the top outside corner the length necessary to take the lump out.
 Dolly it flat and weld up.
 For proper fit, it is important the coil bucket sits flat on the side of the frame.
 The right side does not require any fit work as the frame is flat.